Bản gốc tiếng Việt của bài này ở đây.

 This was the first time I enjoyed photography works as images projected on screens.
 As the photos appeared and disappeared, time flowed both slowly and fast.
 Slowly because each photo was on the screen longer than an average movie frame and induced our thorough exploration.
 Fast because before our mind could capture all the details of a photo another had come to replace it.

 I am not knowledgeable enough to give any comments on the photos from a technical perspective.
 I simply tried to be attentive to capture “something” from them.
 On the left, the series of photos by Boris Zuliani featured couples on Long Bien bridge.
 Human postures, especially their legs and arms, shone in the dark.
-On the right, the works by Tran Xiu Thuy Khanh suggested the kind of isolatedness, abandonedness, incompleteness, and fragility that is serene, calm, romantic, and vibrant with life.
+On the right, the works by Tran Xiu Thuy Khanh suggested the kind of isolatedness, abandonedness, incompleteness, and fragility that is at the same time serene, calm, romantic, and vibrant.
 At the center were the works by Jamie Maxtone Graham.
 I had watched his photos several times before.

 The second time looking at Jamie’s photos, I was startled by my own ignorance and the richness of the works.
 It seemed that the photographer had received agreement from the photographed, and in collaboration, they posed as if they were in a studio.
 They looked straight at the camera, the photographer, and the audience.
 Gentle.
 The street space was turned into a studio.
 But Jamie did not let his photos still and closed by preparedness as those taken in a studio.
 His works made me smile as the humorous artist kept one-fifths of people, a hand waving, and secondary poses behind the primary models in his photos.
 Thus, the photos seemed still and moving at the same time.
 Photographing with a planned agenda in one’s mind does not mean to miss unexpected showing-ups in front of the camera.

-That the photos were taken with agreement from the models implies many visits and talks between the artist and his models.
-That is admirable as between the photographer and the local people there is a cultural gap.
+That the photos were taken with agreement from the models implies many visits and talks between the artist and his models, which is admirable as between the photographer and the local people there is a cultural gap.
 The colonial tone of the photos was also deliberately planned by the author to evoke a sense of time.
 Long Bien is a historic bridge.

 Jamie created a network of interactions with his photos.
 There was the interplay between two different spaces of photography: the studio and the street as well as between two different chronological periods: the time of the French colonizers and the current time of the Communist party.
 There were also everyday interactions between people in the same place: the photographer and the local people, who belonged to two different cultures and met each other at Long Bien.
 The relationship between the author and his works spoke.
 If you have read the artist’s explanation of his ideas for his photo essay “When Evening Comes: Night Market Portraits” on Burn Magazine, you may have recognized another dimension of interaction, the one between non-linear visual language and linear textual language.